 3. Dissemination of Public Domain Data

-9. Data in the public domain shall not reveal the individual activities of any vessel, company or person and shall not contain private information.
-Catch and Effort data in the public domain shall be made up of observations from a minimum of three vessels.
+9. Data in the public domain shall not reveal the individual activities of any vessel, company or person and shall not contain private information within a time/area stratum.

 10. Annual catch estimates and aggregated catch and effort data that can be used to identify the activities of any vessel, company or person are not in the public domain.
+In cases when an individual vessel, company, or person can be identified, the data will be aggregated by time, area or flag to preclude such identification, and will then be in the public domain.

 Appendix 1